 Enabling this option requires that the source table have a reliable natural or surrogate key, and a reliable incremental field.
 This field must be set to a larger value when a record has changed.
 Usually, this will be a single field called something like "ModifiedDateTime" or "TimeStamp."

 When you enable this incremental option and deploy and execute the table, TX DWA will fully load the table and create an _I table, which records the largest incremental field value from a given load.
-This allows each subsequent load to only transfer records with an incremental value larger than the one recorded in the _I table.
-This allows TX DWA to only transfer and process new or updated records.
+This allows each subsequent load to only transfer records with an incremental value larger than the one recorded in the _I table, which is the set of new or updated records.

 If you are using certain adapters TX DWA may create an _INCR table instead of an _I table.
-The _INCR table works on the same principle that an _I table does, but records incremental values for each source company or account may be created instead of just one value for each incremental field.
+The _INCR table works on the same principle that an _I table does, but records incremental values for each source company or account in the source system.

 After the initial load, the valid table will not be truncated unless there is a change in a data selection rule, incremental selection rule, or primary key.
 A full reload can also be triggered by the user.

-During data cleansing, TX DWA will compare the transferred records to the records in the valid table by comparing on the table's primary key.
+During data cleansing, TX DWA will compare the transferred records to the records in the valid table using on the table's primary key.
 Existing records will be updated and new records will be inserted, in that order.

 Note that unchanged records will not be refreshed in an incremental load.
 That means means transformations, lookups and new fields will only be updated for new or changed records.
 We have listed some ways of dealing with this limitation here.

 If you have enabled deletes, TX DWA will create a _PK table when you deploy this option.
-This table maintains a live record of all primary key combinations present in the source.
-If a record is present in the valid table but not in the _PK table or _R table, that record will be flagged or removed.
+This table maintains a live record of all primary key combinations present in the source, and is populated after the _R table.
+If a record is present in the valid table but not in the _PK table and _R table, that record will be flagged or removed.
 This step happens after the update and insert steps mentioned above.

 Target based incremental loading